-Certain projects are expected to be undertaken and initially funded by the airlines, and the completed facilities would then be acquired by the Department and the airlines would be reimbursed.
+Certain projects in the Airport Capital Program are expected to be undertaken and initially funded by one or more airlines serving the Airport.
+The completed facilities would then be acquired by the Department and the airlines would be reimbursed.
 All other Airport Capital Program project costs are to be funded by the Department.